Promeos/Stellar_Classification/README.md

 - Stratified by `star_type`

 ### 3. Explore
-- Created a heatmap of correlations between features and `star_type`.
+- Created a heatmap of correlations between continuous features and `star_type`.
-- Created 3 pairplots to visualize the interactions of value between features.
+- Created 3 pairplots to visualize the interactions between continuous features.
 - Created a 3D scatterplot of the three most visually separable features.
 - Created a 2D scatterplot of `absolute_magnitude` and `star_type`.
-- Created a violinplot to understand the distribution of features across `star_type`.
+- Created a violinplot to understand the distribution of continuous features across `star_type`.
 - Created 3 crosstab heatmaps to map the interactions between categorical features.
-- Created a parallel plot visualize the `star_type` and `spectral_class` using the measure `absolute_magnitude` for color.
+- Created a parallel plot visualize the `star_type` and `spectral_class` using `absolute_magnitude` to indicate luminosity (brightness).

 #### Hypotheses
 __Do Super Giants, Main Sequence, Brown Drawfs, and Red Dwarfs have significantly different radii?__